 Annual audited financial statements from a certified public accountant or other person acceptable to HUD in accordance with Program Obligations.

-States, local governments, and not-for-profit organizations shall conduct audits in accordance with the Consolidated Audit Guide for Audits of HUD Programs (Handbook 2000.04) and OMB Circular A-133 (Audits of States, Local Governments and Non-Profit Organizations) in effect at the time of the Audit.
+States, local governments, and not-for-profit organizations shall conduct audits in accordance with 24 CFR 242.58 (c) or any successor regulations. .

-Profit motivated organizations shall conduct audits in accordance with the Consolidated Audit Guide for Audits of HUD Programs (Handbook 2000.04) in effect at the time of the Audit.
+Profit motivated organizations shall conduct audits in accordance with 24 CFR 242.58 (c) or any successor regulations.

 The annual audited financial statements shall identify any change in accounting policies and its effect on the balance sheet and on the statement of operations.
 The audited financial statements shall include the prior year to facilitate comparison.